tuanx18/data-engineer-portfolio/README.md

 Why would I transfer to a different university after only four months of study?
 You might wonder.
 The studying environment and discipline may hold the key to the answer.
 I had a really difficult time adjusting to the constant state of enslavement during my time as a student at **HUST**, and I had a lot of trouble communicating.
 Then I took the decision to look for a university across the globe, and lucky for me, one of my best friends who was studying in Australia at the time mentioned **Swinburne University**.
 That was at the beginning of 2020, and once I took my very first class at this university, everything changed.
 Since then, I have been in love with the institution; the atmosphere for education is excellent, people are interacting with one another, there is no backstabbing, no trash-talking, no arguing, just peace.

-### What did I prepared for the Data Engineering Career?
+### What did I prepare for the Data Engineering Career?

 What did I prepared?
 Everything.
 But if you are curious, here is the breakdown of all the knowledge I have gathered to be a part of **Data Engineering** community: